-Dyslexia is a brain-based type of learning disability that specifically impairs a person’s ability to read.
-These individuals typically read at levels significantly lower than expected despite having normal intelligence.
+Dyslexia is a brain-based learning disability that specifically impairs a person’s ability to read.
+These individuals typically read at levels significantly lower than expected given their overall intelligence.
 Although the disorder varies from person to person, common characteristics among people with dyslexia are difficulty with phonological processing (the manipulation of sounds), spelling, and/or rapid visual-verbal responding.
-In individuals with adult onset of dyslexia, it usually occurs as a result of brain injury or in the context of dementia; this contrasts with individuals with dyslexia who simply were never identified as children or adolescents.
-Dyslexia can be inherited in some families, and recent studies have identified a number of genes that may predispose an individual to developing dyslexia.
+Dyslexia can be inherited, and recent studies have identified a number of genes that may predispose an individual to developing dyslexia.

 Is there any treatment?

 The main focus of treatment should be on the specific learning problems of affected individuals.
 The usual course is to modify teaching methods and the educational environment to meet the specific needs of the individual with dyslexia.

 What is the prognosis?

 For those with dyslexia, the prognosis is mixed.
 The disability affects such a wide range of people and produces such different symptoms and varying degrees of severity that predictions are hard to make.
 The prognosis is generally good, however, for individuals whose dyslexia is identified early, who have supportive family and friends and a strong self-image, and who are involved in a proper remediation program.

 What research is being done?